 The upper wisdom teeth can sometimes grow upwards into the sinus area, which can lead to sinus pain, headaches, and inflammation.
 Removal of some or all of the wisdom teeth might help reduce your sinus problems, especially if your dentist thinks your issues may be stemming from your wisdom teeth.

-Treatment Options for a Seasonal Allergy
+Treatment Options for Seasonal Allergies

-There is no cure for a seasonal allery.
+There is no cure for a seasonal allergy.
 The main treatment option for the treatment of an allergy to ragweed is to take antihistamines.
 Antihistamines are made to treat allergies and are usually the most effective solution.
 Otherwise, seeing an allergist, or avoiding the outdoors, are all good alternative solutions.

 If you’re looking for an allergist in Lincoln, NE, we’ll refer you to Dr. Petra Razdan.